nsneverhax/guitar-hero-3-deluxe/dependencies/features.md

 * "Fireworks" gems modifier :tim:
 * The "Double Notes" powerup can be enabled outside of battle mode for the masochists out there!
 * Random song select in Quickplay by pressing START
+* Multiplayer Vocalist modifier that enables the vocalist in multiplayer!
+(The different singers currently do not work.
+I.E. Bret Michaels, and the Female singer)

 # 👉 [Download Here!](https://github.com/nsneverhax/guitar-hero-3-deluxe#%EF%B8%8F-what-youll-need)